4 Reasons You Should Never, Ever Own A Car

 Okay, so some things are nice to own.
 A rare piece of art maybe.
 Or a house that triples in value in five years and is walkable to a killer Thai food place.

-But, by and large, owning something means it’s generally waiting for the glow of the initial purchase to wear off before it starts tying you down, taking up too much space, breaking when you really need it, and boring you long before it should.
+But, by and large, owning something generally means waiting for the glow of the initial purchase to wear off before it starts tying you down, taking up too much space, breaking when you really need it, and boring you long before it should.

 And among the almost endless list of things that suck to own, one item sits above them all: a car.